TpRedNinja/Assassins-Creed-Autosplitters-and-loadremovers/README.md

 	  -Load remover
 	  -support only for ubiconnect

-Assassin's Creed Chronicles China/India/Russia:
-	  All work in progress will try and see if i can do a load remover & autosplitter soon

 Assassin's Creed Shadows:

 	-For now only loadremover
 	-Support for only steam version
+ Assassin's Creed Chronicles China:

+ 	-Autosplits on end screen
+  	-Shows IGT if you want it to
+   	-Works on steam may work on ubi connect but no ubi plus

+Assassin's Creed Chronicles India:

+	-Work in progress but expect the same features as China

+ Assassin's Creed Chronicles Russia:

+ 	-Work in progress but expect the same features as China and India